Page 4 of 10 about gout and the Atkins diet

 Higher uric acid increases the risk of metabolic syndrome In a 2008 study, men with blood uric acid of just 6.5 mg/dL or higher had a 60% increase in risk of getting the metabolic syndrome compared to those whose blood uric acid was less than 5.5 mg/dL; in the same study with women the risk of the metabolic syndrome was at least double when blood UA was more than just 4.6 mg/dL.(11).

-had a 1.634 fold (63%) increased risk of metabolic syndrome compared with
+higher) had a 1.626 fold (63%) increased risk of metabolic syndrome compared

 In the South African study (using the Zone diet) there was no change in meat and fish consumption and yet uric acid levels fell and so did gout attacks, to zero in some cases, after a year.(8) See page 1 of our Atkins and gout pages - link below).
 Furthermore, beef, lamb and pork are medium purine, not high purine.